munki/mwa2/README.md

 MunkiWebAdmin2 focuses on web-based editing of manifests and pkginfo files.

 This is in-development code.
-Use it with production Munki repo with care -- make sure you have functioning backups!
+Use it with a production Munki repo with care -- make sure you have functioning backups!

 ## Getting started